 The man was suddenly dust, particles, swirling sparkles that coalesced behind Pael with such speed she wasn’t sure she saw it happen, and then the green-eyed man’s velvet voice became thunder.
 “It stays clean!”

 Hestur, General of the Seven Armies, Black Hoof of Abaddon, and Kelpie’s Own King trotted forward, parting crowds like hands parted hanging cloth.
-Most bowed; many murmured thanks or words of worship, and Ravena found herself murmuring them, too.
+Most bowed; many murmured thanks or words of worship, and Ravena found murmured them, too.
 He’d saved her.
 He’d saved them all.
 Without him, she’d be….

 “I see you have found your way here at last, Night-child,” said Hestur the great and mighty, and he stomped one hoof.

 Ravena inhaled.
-No one refused to bow before Hestur but the Shaqalu, and they were different.
-Everybody knew that.
+No one refused to bow before Hestur but the four-winged Shaqalu, and they were different.

 This man did not bow.
 “Horse,” he said.